maniSbindra/keda-error-threshold-and-queue-length-based-scaler/external-scaler/README.md

 The additional setup steps for external scaler are in the file [additional-setup-for-external-scaler.sh](./additional-setup-for-external-scaler.sh).
 The $ACR_NAME in the [ext-scaler-deployment-service.yaml](./ext-scaler-deployment-service.yaml) and [to-be-scaled-workload-deployment.yaml](./to-be-scaled-workload-deployment.yaml) files need to be modified with you ACR name.

+### Keda scaled object - External scaler configuration

+Details of how the keda scaled object integrates with the external scaler please look at [keda-scaled-object-with-ext-scaler.yaml](./keda-scaled-object-with-ext-scaler.yaml#L16)

 ## KEDA scaling tests